Fusion Runs Hot and Cold

 Scientists at MIT’s Plasma Science and Fusion Center published a blistering critique, noting that the peak was twice as narrow as expected at 2.2 MeV based on observed background peaks and that the spectrum lacked a compton edge, a feature of the physics of gamma-ray interaction with the crystal detector.
 They correctly concluded that the identified peak could not have been secondary evidence for the gamma-rays from D-D fusion neutrons.
 Fleischmann and Pons responded in Nature by publishing their full spectrum with the purported gamma peak above background back at the original ~2.5 MeV and acknowledged the previously erroneous peak at 2.2 MeV, which they explained as the result of a scaling and interpolation formula they used.
 They nevertheless affirm that the gamma peak is evidence for an unexplained nuclear reaction because the gamma peak does not appear in the background data and it is lost in the spectrum upon removal of their electrolysis cell.
 The MIT group responded in the same issue of Nature challenging the energy calibration and asserting that the gamma peak in question was likely at ~2.8 MeV, and wrote it and other high energy background peaks off as instrumental artifacts.

 The lead author of the MIT team later said “they probably believed in what they were doing.
 But how they represented it was a clear violation of how science should be done.”
 The gamma-ray saga was sloppy.
 Fleishmann himself called it “rubbish” but he and Pons may have been on to something.
-The expectation that cold fusion would produce the same products as conventional fusion, and hence the critically important 2.2 MeV neutrons, is off base.
+The expectation that cold fusion would produce the same products as conventional fusion, and hence the critically important 2.2 MeV gamma rays, is off base.

 The last problem with Fleishmann and Pons’ work is that, a lack of consistent reproducibility of excess heat combined with a lack of a theoretical explanation, effectively ended mainstream interest in cold fusion.
 By May 1989—not five weeks after the initial claims—the field was proclaimed dead by eight out of the nine main speakers at the influential May meeting of the American Physical Society (APS).
 Among the most impactful, Steven Koonin, then a professor of theoretical physics at Caltech—who is now better known for his dismissal of climate change impacts—mockingly proclaimed that “we’re suffering from the incompetence and perhaps delusion of Dr.s Pons and Fleischmann.”
 That fall, the DOE’s panel to evaluate cold fusion recommended against a federally funded cold fusion research program, but admitted that some evidence (e.g. neutron and tritium production) was not so easily dismissed.

 Even though the majority of the scientific community had written off cold fusion after only a few months, a growing body of scientific evidence of objectively nuclear reaction products (e.g. neutrons, gamma rays, and tritium) would mount in the ensuing months and years.
 Even some skeptics found the data impossible to ignore, and critical scientists occasionally even acknowledged that “there were phenomena described to us [the first DOE panel] where you could not offer alternative… explanations.”
-This begs the question, “what if cold fusion is real?
+This begs the question, “what if cold fusion is real?”

 In 2004, the DOE agreed to take another look at cold fusion given the evidence that had accumulated over the previous decade.
 These results were curated in a report prepared by leading LENR scientists.
 The reviewer response was mixed, and the DOE maintained that it would, in principle, be willing to fund high-quality grant proposals.
 But up until this March, not one LENR project had actually been funded by the department.